Design a 3D local scene

 - Using the inner ring, tilt and rotate the scene.

-- Use the up and down arrows to move the camera vertically up and down.
+- Use the Move up and Move down buttons to move the camera vertically up and down.

 - Use the Zoom forward and Zoom backward buttons to zoom forward and backward.